-McKinna on the sidelines in one of his
+McKinna on the sidelines in one of his first games in charge of Chengdu |

 When Kevin McCabe joined the Central Coast Mariners board in 2009, little did Lawrie McKinna know that it would eventually lead to him coaching in China.